Falkner Island: History

 Falkner Island has been the site of human activity for thousands of years.
 An archaeological survey performed on the island from 1997-1998 found a quartz projectile point of the Squibnocket triangle variety which dates to 1000-3000 B.C.
 The study was conducted by the U.S. Army Corps of Engineers and the U.S. Fish and Wildlife Service as part of the erosion control project; it was required by law under the National Historic Preservation Act because the island is on the National Register of Historic Places.
 The findings were published in the Bulletin of the Archaeological Society of Connecticut in 2001.
-In 1994, John P. Menta's The History of the Quinnipiac Indians identifies Falker Island as the site of ceremonial and religious practices, but that these practices are still unknown.
+In 1994, John P. Menta's The History of the Quinnipiac Indians identifies Falkner Island as the site of ceremonial and religious practices, but that these practices are still unknown.
 According to Bruchac's Thirteen Moons on Turtle's Back the island was not a permanent settlement, but was likely used for fishing and hunting trips in the summer.

 European contact occurred in the first half of the 1600s.
 A map in the possession of Reverend Henry Whitfield from a 1639 deed shows the island and the Quinnipiac name of "Massancummock".
 In 1641, Whitfield and the founders of Guilford purchased the island from the Mohegan tribe's sachem, Uncas, as part of a transaction for the land east of East River.
 Uncas acquired the land when he married the daughter of the Hammonassett sachem, Sebequanash.
 At some point in the 1600s, Andrew Leete was an owner of the island.
 In 1715, Caleb and Ebenezer Stone purchased the island and it remained in the Stone family until 1801.
 In 1800, Noah Stone sold it to a distant relative named Medad Stone for $158.34.
 On May 12, 1801, Medad Stone sold the island to the government for $325.
 Joel Helander, a historian, notes that Medad Stone and the government were likely openly communicating about the island.
 The United States Congress appropriated $6000 in March 1801 for the lighthouse, prior to the government's acquisition of the property.